 In these situations, and all the others like them, it’s the soft skills that matter.

-Soft Skills are very important if you want to win job interview
+Soft Skills are very useful to win problem solving test in some interview round

 So what is the soft skills?

 Soft skills are character traits and interpersonal skills that characterize a person’s relationships with other people.
-In the workplace, soft skills are considered a complement to hard skills, which refer to a person’s knowledge and occupational skills.
+In the workplace, soft skills are considered a complement to hard skills, which refer to a person’s knowledge, occupational skills , extremely useful with problem solving.

 Why does soft skill matter?

-Your work ethic, your attitude, your communication skills, your emotional intelligence and a whole host of other personal attributes are the soft skills that are crucial for career success.
+Your work ethic, your attitude, your communication skills, your emotional intelligence and a whole host of other personal attributes are the soft skills that are crucial for solving problem that make career successful.

 With these soft skills you can excel as a leader.
 Problem solving, delegating, motivating, and team building are all much easier if you have good soft skills.
 Knowing how to get along with people – and displaying a positive attitude – are crucial for success.